 - Measure the width of your fabrics (not counting selvages).

-- Divide the result for your circle size by 36" (the length of a yard).
+- Divide 85" by 36", the length of a yard.
 For the circles in the example, that equals 2.36.
-Round up to compensate for errors and/or shrinkage -- 2.625, or 2-5/8 yards of each fabric will be enough.
+Round up to compensate for errors and/or shrinkage -- 2-5/8 yards of each fabric will be enough.
 Do keep in mind that flannels are sometimes not as wide as other fabrics.

 Another Yardage ExampleLet's say you need (80) circles that are 6" in diameter:

 - 42" usable fabric divided by 6 = 7, the number of circles that can be cut across the fabric's width